-Fixed income investments are maintained in municipal bonds, U.S. Treasury obligations, obligations issued by agencies of the U.S. Government, investment-grade corporate bonds, and asset-backed securities.
+Fixed income investments are maintained in municipal bonds, U.S. Treasury obligations, obligations issued by agencies of the U.S. Government, investment-grade corporate bonds, asset-backed securities, and mortgage-related securities.

 Equity investments are maintained in domestic equities and international equities.
 Domestic equities are those securities considered by the O.C.G.A. to be domiciled in the United States.
 International equities will be a diversified portfolio including both developed and emerging countries.
 These securities are not considered by the O.C.G.A. to be domiciled in the United States.